rfw5077/MDLZ-Pallet-Simulation/README.md

 ## Data
 All input data for the production model was sourced from the project sponsor.
-Historical data was used to provide estimates for 2024 throughput.
+Historical data was used to provide estimates for 2024 pallet throughput at each node in the simulation.
 This data can be found in the file below:

 Pallet Simulation Data.xlsx
 * Directional yearly pallet throughput for each node in the simulation